 Adaptive front lighting systems adjust the illumination from a vehicle's head lamps to compensate for various driving situations.
 Most adaptive front lighting systems have one or more of the following features:

-- The aim of the head lamps is adjusted to follow curves in the road.
+- The aim of the head lamps adjusts to follow curves in the road.

-- High-beam/low-beam changes are made automatically is response to rain, fog, oncoming traffic, etc...
+- High-beam/low-beam changes are made automatically in response to rain, fog, oncoming traffic, etc.

 Adaptive front head lamp systems use cornering lights to increase the horizontal area that is illuminated by vehicle headlights when turning a corner.
 There are static cornering lights and dynamic cornering lights.